13xsa5/WEEK-TOOL/README.md

 ### NOTES:
 ```
-- `WEEK TOOL` is back with all new features and user interface
+- `WEEK-TOOL` is back with all new features and user interface
 - `v3` has osint tools with no _api key_ requirement
 - ADD: custom-scanner feature; create, distribute and deploy your own scanner
 - Release windows (exe) & linux (lsb) direct executables, no python req.